 Guidelines for Writing your Research Application Essay

-Essays should be a maximum of 1,250 words and a maximum of four pages.
+Essays should be a maximum of four pages.
 Do not exceed the maximum page count or your application may not be considered.
 Essays should be double-spaced, in 12-point font or equivalent size with standard margins.
 In-text citations are not included in the word limit, but are included in the page limit.
 You may include one additional page for references, images, or figures, if applicable; this one additional page of supplementary material is not included in the page limit.

 The following are guidelines for writing your Research Scholarship application essay.
 These ideas will help you to think about how to structure your essay and what to include in it.
 They are not meant to be step-by-step instructions, nor are they given in any particular order of importance.
 If there is anything unusual about your timeline, project, or circumstances, please talk about this as well.
 In addition to reviewing these tips, you may wish to attend an information session before writing your essay.